 Introduction to Scottish Culture

-Please note: not available for semester 1 of 2020-21 session
+Course available in person for semester 1 of 2021-22 session.

 This exclusive visiting students course, offers learners with little or no background in Scottish studies an introduction to the development of Scotland through the ages from an interdisciplinary perspective.